 Social media can be a powerful way to communicate the Manhattan College brand and mission, which calls on us to positively impact our campus and the world around us.
-Social media is increasingly where our audiences are hoping to learn what being a Jasper is all about.
+Our audiences are increasingly relying on social media to learn what being a Jasper is all about.
 Building a social media following is a responsibility, however, one that requires significant commitment and time.
 Oftentimes, the best way to promote your message is by using what already exists.

 - Daily Announcements and Daily Manhattan Email

 If you still feel that creating a department or area-specific social media account is a necessary means of communicating with your audiences, read on for our list of social media guidelines.
 These are not suggestions; they are requirements.

 Complete our social media application to register your new account.
 Please remember: by launching a social media account affiliated with Manhattan College, you are representing a brand (and a pretty great one, at that!), which we have cultivated and promoted for generations.

 The Manhattan College mission calls on us to maintain faith and presence in God, respect for all people, education, inclusive community and social justice.
 These five pillars of a Lasallian Catholic education should shine through everything we post on all social media that is associated with our brand.
 Learn more about the Manhattan College mission.

 When you're trying to determine how best to represent the Manhattan College voice and tone, it is best to review College communication channels (i.e. websites, e-mails, stories, social media channels).
 Then ask yourself the following:

 - Which phrases, words or ideas do I see time and time again?
 In multiple places?

 - What kinds of stories are being told again and again?

 - Who is being featured?